-Emma Brooksbank is an Associate Solicitor and Head of Immigration at Simpson Millar.
+Emma Brooksbank is Partner and Head of Immigration at Simpson Millar.
 Emma is known for her expertise in handling Indefinite Leave to Remain applications and successfully supports individuals with highly complex immigration issues.

 Emma's clients describe their experience of working with her:

 "Emma represented me to successfully obtain both my Limited Leave and Indefinite Leave to Remain.
 The first stage was a very long drawn out case which Emma helped me to fight.
 She went out of her way to ensure that I was always kept up to date on any changes to case and chased up the Home Office on many occasions.

 Given the complexity of the case, Emma always provided me with helpful advice that was easy to understand and she assisted me in choosing the best avenue to take.
 Emma was always very empathetic and approachable.
 When she first took on my case I was still based in Leeds but I later moved to Manchester and continued to use her services.
 Her expertise and understanding of immigration law gave me confidence for a positive outcome.
 I was happy to travel between the 2 cities for follow-up appointments etc. because I knew that my case was in very capable hands.

 I would HIGHLY recommend Emma to anyone that requires representation including my friends and family.
 Thank you Emma for all your hard work, without you I wouldn't be in the better position that I find myself in."